 A 2007 Consent Order negotiated by the MPCA and 3M brought three of the disposal sites under the formal Superfund process (3M Cottage Grove Chemolite site, 3M Woodbury site, and the 3M Oakdale site).
 The fourth site, the Washington County Landfill, is addressed through the state Closed Landfill Program.
-In 2010, Minnesota's Attorney General sued 3M for damaging natural resources and water supplies in the southeast metro area.
-The case was settled in 2018, resulting in \$850 million in funds that have been distributed to the affected communities to pay for water supply treatment and infrastructure, and the enhancement of natural resources.
+In 2010, Minnesota's Attorney General sued 3M for damaging natural resources and water supplies in the southeast metro region.
+The case was settled in 2018, resulting in \$850 million in funds that is being distributed to the affected communities to pay for water supply treatment and infrastructure, and the enhancement of natural resources.

 PFAS is received at our wastewater plants through sewers and liquid waste receiving.
-Our plants also potentially receive PFAS through other sources such as plant chemicals, equipment, and groundwater.
 Wastewater plants are conduits of PFAS, as they are discharged into the receiving water bodies along with the treated wastewater.

-Existing processes at our treatment plants are not designed to remove PFAS.
-Meeting the anticipated PFAS water quality criteria cannot be achieved without adding costly additional processes.
-Similar to other pollutants, the most cost-effective way to reduce PFAS concentrations at treatment plant effluents, is by reducing the sources of PFAS to the plants.
+Existing processes at municipal wastewater treatment plants are not designed to remove PFAS.
+Similar to other pollutants, the most effective way to reduce PFAS concentrations at treatment plant effluents, is by reducing the sources of PFAS to the plants.